About me

 I was born in Leigh, Lancashire, to a family that had been miners and tailors for generations.
 I was the first person in my family to go to university – in Sheffield, where I joined the Labour Party in 1979.

 So my story is a Labour story.
-It happened because the post-war Labour government gave my Mum and Dad the chance of a better future.
+It happened because the post-war Labour government gave my Mum and Dad the chance to dream of a better future, and to make it happen.

-I’ve always been active in the struggle for social justice – from the Miners’ Strike through to Black Lives Matter, Ukraine Solidarity and supporting today’s strikes.
+I’ve always been active in the struggle for social justice – from the Miners’ Strike through to Black Lives Matter, Ukraine Solidarity and supporting today’s cost-of-living strikes.
 I’m an active member of the National Union of Journalists.
+I have always stood alongside workers in struggle, and always will.

 My strategy for achieving progress is: to link the struggles of working people together, to tell a story of hope and to mobilise a broad coalition of progressive voters to achieve real change.